What Are Psilocybin Mushrooms?

 Psilocybin mushrooms, also called magic mushrooms or shrooms, are hallucinogenic mushrooms containing the chemical psilocybin.
 Magic mushrooms are popular for their psychedelic effects, often creating a mind-altering experience in the user.
 Traditionally used in indigenous communities to connect to the spirit world, magic mushrooms gained popularity in the 1960s throughout the hippie movement.
 They are also commonly abused at music festivals today.

 Illegal since the 1970s, the psychedelic mushrooms are typically eaten fresh or dried or brewed in tea.
-Psilocybin mushrooms may also be injected, dried up and crushed unto powder, sniffed, or put into capsules and swallowed.
+It is also common to consume bake psilocybin mushrooms into food such as cake and eat them.
+Psilocybin mushrooms may also be dried up and crushed into a powder that can be injected, sniffed, or put into capsules and swallowed.
 Users generally begin to feel the effects between 20 minutes to 2 hours after ingestion; the effects typically last 3 to 6-hours and include anxiety, restlessness, chills, and euphoria.
 In some instances, the effects of mushrooms can last up to 3 days.
 The perception of changes in time and feelings of relaxation can tempt people into misusing the mushroom.

 See how Jerry